koallen/mini-go/README.md

 Example programs are available in the `examples` folder.
 Every example program in that folder tests one or more language features.

-- arithmetic: tests arithmetic operations
+- arithmetic.go: tests arithmetic operations
 - eqgt.go: tests the `==` and `>` operator
 - ite.go: tests `if exp {} else {}` structure and variable declaration in inner scope
 - while.go: tests while loop (it's a infinite loop, will cause stack overflow)